public interface SqlDataSource

 You can then use the

-to automatically create and populate a database table based on your DataSource.
-By default,
+as well as to automatically create and populate a database table based on your DataSource.

-DataSources will use the "default database" from the admin console, however you can set
+By default, DataSources will use the "default database" from the admin console, however you

 The list of databases known to work with the the built-in SQL logic is as follows:

 |HSQLDB 1.7.x, 1.8.x, 2.0.x, 2.2.x, 2.3.x, 2.4.x, 2.5.x|